When to visit the vet?

 Prognosis and follow-up care

-The prognosis for dogs with neosporosis depends on various factors, including the severity of the infection, the age of the dog, and the timeliness of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. for dogs with neosporosis depends on various factors, including the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., the dog’s age, and timely diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment.
-In young dogs with severe neurological symptoms, the prognosis is often guarded to poor, as irreversible damage may occur.
+In young dogs with severe neurological symptoms, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. is often guarded to poor because irreversible damage can occur.

 Prevention

 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of neosporosis includes measures to minimize the exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. of dogs to potential sources of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-This includes avoiding the consumption of raw or undercooked meat that may contain the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of neosporosis includes measures to minimize dogs’ exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to potential sources of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+This includes avoiding raw or undercooked meat that could contain the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans..
 Dogs should also not have access to animal carcasses or contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. water.

 Outlook on current research

-Innovative approaches also include the use of molecular techniques such as polymerase chain reaction (PCR) to identify the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
+Innovative approaches also include using molecular techniques such as polymerase chain reaction (PCR) to identify the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans. in biological samples.
-These methods could significantly improve diagnostic accuracy and allow differentiation between active infections and previous exposures.
-In parallel, serological tests are being further developed to detect antibodies against Neospora caninum in the blood of dogs.
+These methods could significantly improve diagnostic accuracy and make it possible to distinguish between active infections and previous exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats..
+In parallel, serological tests are being further developed to detect antibodies against Neospora caninum in dogs’ blood.